Oscars 2019 nominations: Black Panther up for Best Picture, 6 other awards

 Black Panther, BlacKkKlansman, Bohemian Rhapsody, The Favourite, Green Book, Roma, A Star is Born and Vice earned Academy Awards 2019 Best Picture nominations Tuesday morning.

-In total, Black Panther (the 18th Marvel Cinematic Universe movie) scored seven nominations, while Roma and The Favourite each got 10.
+In total, Black Panther -- the 18th Marvel Cinematic Universe movie and the first superhero flick to get the Best Picture nod -- scored seven nominations, while Roma and The Favourite each got 10.
 Roma also earned Netflix's first Best Picture nomination.

 Black-ish star Tracee Ellis Ross and The Big Sick actor/writer Kumail Nanjiani announced the nominations for the 91st Academy Awards from Hollywood.
-The pair joked about getting up early to reveal the nominees.
+The pair were excellent, showing great chemistry as they joked about getting up early to reveal the nominees.

 The 2019 Oscars, which is currently without a host, will air live on ABC on Sunday, Feb.
 24 starting at 5:00 p.m.
 PT/8 p.m.
 ET (or Monday Feb.
 25 from 1:00 a.m.
 GMT/12 p.m.
 AEDT) from the Dolby Theatre at Hollywood & Highland.